-The impact of a collision would add to the danger with the windscreen breaking into dangerous knives of glass.
+If a collision occurred, the windscreen would break into dangerous shards of glass, thereby increasing the risk of injury.
 Today, windscreens are built like a sandwich with two layers of laminated, shatter-proof glass and a layer of plastic in between, which means they no longer break into shards but instead into numerous, harmless chunks.

 You’ve seen road cyclists signal with hand gestures to indicate a right or left turn.
-Just like cyclists, motorists did the same for years.
+Just like cyclists, motorists used to do the same for years.

-While Florence Lawrence invented the first turn indicator in 1914, it was Buick who we credit for the first car to be fitted with an electrical version in 1938.
-You know that rush of blood to the head you feel when fellow motorists forget their indicators?
-It is the simple flick of a switch yet is one of the most underrated car safety features of all time.
+While Florence Lawrence invented the first turn indicator in 1914, it was Buick who we credit for the first car to be fitted with an electrical indicator in 1938.
+You know that rush of blood to the head you feel when fellow motorists forget to use their indicators?
+It might merely require the flick of a switch, but indicators are a highly underrated car safety feature.